 Quantitative analysis is a huge part of day-to-day life in big data because it’s all about the numbers.

 Having a background in mathematics—especially calculus and linear algebra—will give you a great foundation for understanding the probability, statistics, and algorithms that are fundamental to many big data skills.
 This is why, of those tech professionals who received a higher education, most come from STEM backgrounds.
 For example, our Careers and Hiring Guide found that of those that continued with further education and went on to undertake a degree, the top fields of study included engineering (14%), mathematics (11%), and economics (7%).

 A strong background in math and statistics will put you ahead of the pack, and getting acquainted with powerful tools like SPSS and R will make you an even more attractive hire.

-Advances in tech over the last five years have taken data mining to staggering new heights.
+Advances in tech have made data an invaluable asset, and taken data mining to staggering new heights as a result.

 Big data pros with serious data mining experience are in high demand across the tech landscape, so invest some time in building out your data mining kit with industry favorites like Rapid Miner, KNIME, or Apache Mahout.

 Having a naturally analytical mind will take you a long way in this line of work.
 Whether you’re a naturally gifted analyst or not, it’ll take continuous practice to hone those skills and become a big data bigshot.